World-Ecology: Jason W Moore

-Jason W Moore is a professor of Sociology at the University of Binghamton in the United States of America, professor Moore has been accredited for shaping the view of capitalism into a world-ecology.
+Jason W Moore is a professor of Sociology at the Binghamton University in the United States of America.
+Moore has been accredited for shaping the view of capitalism as a world-ecology.

 Sharae Deckard

-Doctor Sharae Deckard is a professor of world literature at the University College Dublin.
-Among several other academics Sharae Deckard has published a number of papers on topics that work with world-ecology.
+Sharae Deckard is a professor of world literature at University College Dublin.
+Sharae Deckard has published a number of papers on topics related to world-ecology.

 History

 In terms of history world-ecology relates to a series of world-ecological revolutions that occurred in the past in eras such as the 17th century, in locations such as Brazil as well as South East Asia, such revolutions were based on the want for capital by societal communities within nations and occurred globally over several locations.
-The revolutions were determined by and effected by the nature of the individual socio-ecologies, apart from Brazil and South East Asia, the revolutions also took place in Europe and North America making the event of historical world-ecological revolutions a global historical topic.
+The revolutions were determined by and effected by the nature of the individual socio-ecologies.
+Apart from Brazil and South East Asia, revolutions also took place in Europe and North America making the event of historical world-ecological revolutions a global historical topic.